Forsyth County

 Workplace Campaign

-Forsyth County Government is celebrating the arts from April 30 to May 16!
+Forsyth County Government is celebrating the arts from May 1 through May 15!
 Welcome to our campaign page.

 Forsyth County is an art-rich community, and county leadership is excited to provide an opportunity for employees to support the local arts community.
 Once again, nearly every department has produced some visible effort to raise money for the arts.